PranavRudra/CMSC433/Lecture24.md

 - first come first serve (FCFS): processes are executed as they come in, later processes are queued
 - shortest job first (SJF): processes executed in order of shortest first (by CPU burst time)
   - convoy effect: short process behind long process reduces average waiting time
-- shortest time remaining first (STRF): if process with shorter CPU burst time comes in, preempt current process and switch
+- shortest time remaining first (STRF): if process with shorter CPU burst time comes in, preempt current process
-- round robin (RR): each process gets a quantum of CPU time to execute, processes that don't finish are preempted and requeued
+- round robin (RR): each process gets a quantum of CPU time to execute, processes that don't finish are preempted

 ## Priorities